 Remember the Milk – task manager

-Remember the Milk is the perfect task manager to help you remember (and be encouraged to tackle) items in your to-do list.
+Remember the Milk is the perfect task manager among time management tools, one meant to help you remember (and be encouraged to tackle) items in your to-do list.

-The system distinguishes between personal and business tasks, but you can also take your to-do list game further, via “smart lists”.
-These lists are created based on a special criteria you’ve previously defined – they’re updated automatically, once something about your tasks changes.
+The system distinguishes between personal and business tasks, but you can also take your to-do list game further.
+Smart lists are created based on special criteria you’ve previously defined – they’re updated automatically, once something about your tasks changes.

 The number of platforms where Remember the Milk is available is another astonishing feature.